Current Stories & Testimonies

 At Klamath Falls Gospel Mission, we take joy in what God does through our ministry to reach the community and change lives.
 Our primary goal is to share the Good News of Jesus Christ with everyone who seeks our services.
 Our secondary goal is to develop potential within our guests to become productive members of our community.

 John is an outstanding example of this.
-He came to KFGM to get his life on track after a life-long struggle with drugs; he began using at age 8 and selling by age 12, his families use and manufacture of methamphetamine go back to his earliest childhood memories.
+He came to KFGM to get his life on track after a life-long struggle with drugs; he began using at age 8 and selling by age 12, his families use and manufacture of methamphetamine go back to his earlies childhood memories.
 John’s patriotic but lawless, biker family values defined his adult life.
 After some time in our shelter, John joined the Discipleship Program, where the Holy Spirit literally transformed him.
 John’s exceptional work in our Program, was so inspirational that he was soon asked to share his testimony of what the Gospel Mission had done for him with volunteers and then at the church he attends with KFGM’s Chaplain.

 John became a servant at KFGM.
 He has a passion for cooking, primarily BBQ, so after graduation he started volunteering in our kitchen as a way to show gratitude.
 Before long John was offered a part-time position as a cook through Easterseals.
 Any time he is able, John delights the public with BBQ specialties, (we love BBQ at the Mission), but he is also masterful at combining leftovers into flavorful creations.
 He says it brings him joy to be able to feed the community a tasty, home cooked meal.